iamrajiv/basic-arithmetic-grpc-server/README.md

 ## About

-A Basic Arithmetic gRPC server that uses gRPC-Gateway and reads protobuf service definitions and generates a reverse-proxy server.
-It performs four basic operations Addition, Division, Multiplication, and Subtraction between two given integers.
+This project is a gRPC server that utilizes gRPC-Gateway to generate a reverse-proxy server.
+It utilizes protobuf service definitions and allows for four basic arithmetic operations: addition, division, multiplication, and subtraction between two given integers.

 To get more references about gRPC-Gateway check out [Hello World gRPC-Gateway](https://github.com/iamrajiv/helloworld-grpc-gateway).